Matrix Normal PCA for Interpretable Dimension Reduction and Graphical Noise Modeling: Experimental Results

 \subsubsection{Large-Scale Synthetic Data}

 To investigate the performance of the proposed methods on large-scale data, we construct a set of synthetic data with a similar strategy.
-We generate data with $n=1000$, $r=2$, $c=196$, $\alpha_1=10^{-2}$, $\alpha_2=10^{-3}$ and vary $p$ from $2000$ to $6000$.
+We generate data with $n=1000$, $k=2$, $c=196$, $\alpha_1=10^{-2}$, $\alpha_2=10^{-3}$ and vary $p$ from $2000$ to $6000$.
 The first 10\% features of centroid 1 equal one; the last 10\% features of centroid 2 equal one; the first 10\% features of centroid 3 equal one and the last 10\% features equal minus one.
 The results are the average of 5 runs.

-We also show the performance of low-rank recovery on the large-scale synthetic data (Table \ref{table:large_lr}).
-PCA fails to produce meaningful projection for that the NMI is close to zero.
+We show the performance of low-rank recovery on the large-scale synthetic data (Table \ref{table:large_lr}).
+PCA fails to produce meaningful projection because the NMI is close to zero.
 MN-PCA-w2 significantly outperforms MN-PCA in terms of PSNR and RMSE.
 But MN-PCA has a better performance in clustering than that of MN-PCA-w2.
 It suggests that MN-PCA-w2 tends to recover the low-rank matrix more accurately, but the projection of MN-PCA is more dispersed and thus may have a better performance in clustering.

 We also show the running time of MN-PCA and MN-PCA-w2 (Fig. \ref{fig:run_time}).
-MN-PCA is much faster than MN-PCA-w2.
-We further investigate the relationship between $l_1$ regularization parameter and running time.
-We fix $\lambda_{1}$ and vary $\lambda_2$ linearly in the logarithmic space.
-The running time of MN-PCA drops down rapidly with the increase of $\lambda_2$.
-A large $l_1$ parameter encourages the sparsity of the estimated precision matrix, allowing us to use the Cholesky decomposition on each block.
-The running time of MN-PCA-w2 almost does not change in terms of $\lambda_2$ since its inference is based on gradient descent.
+MN-PCA is much faster than MN-PCA-w2 (left panel).
+The running time of MN-PCA drops down rapidly with the increase of $\lambda_2$ (right panel).
+Because a large $\lambda_2$ encourages the sparsity of the estimated precision matrix, allowing us to use the Cholesky decomposition on each block (see Sec \ref{sec:complexity}).
+The running time of MN-PCA-w2 does not change a lot with the increase of $\lambda_2$, because its implementation does not fully exploit the sparsity of the estimated precision matrices.